Search for Important Questions

 1. Accounting is an Art and Science both.

-2. What are the objectives of preparing trial balance?
+2. What are the objectives of inventory management?

 3. Write a detailed note on 'Application of Computer in Accounting'.